ArithmAttack: Evaluating Robustness of LLMs to Noisy Context in Math Problem Solving: Results and Analysis

 \section{Results and Analysis}

-As shown in Tables \ref{table:performance_gsm} and \ref{table:performance_ma}, Llama3.1 consistently outperforms all other models across both datasets.
-It achieves the highest accuracies in both clean and noise-affected conditions (except in 50\% noisy data of MultiArith dataset where Llama3 has highest accuracy).
+As shown in Tables \ref{table:performance_gsm} and \ref{table:performance_ma}, Llama3.1 outperforms other models across both datasets in the majority of the cases.
+It achieves the highest accuracies in both clean and noise-affected settings (except in 30\% and 50\% noisy data of the MultiArith dataset where DeepSeek in the former and both Llama3 and DeepSeek in the latter have higher accuracies).
 This makes it the most reliable model for handling mathematical problems under noisy input conditions.
-However, in terms of ASR score, Llama3 has the lowest score, with Llama3.1 slightly higher, indicating that Llama models are more robust to noise than other studied models.
-In addition, Mathstral model compared to Mistral exhibits more robustness which can be attributed to its higher mathematical understanding.
+In terms of the ASR score, Llama3.1 has the lowest score in GSM8K and Llama3 in MultiArith, indicating that Llama models are more robust to noise than other studied models with the exception of DeepSeek only in MultiArith dataset showing comparable robustness.
+In addition, the Mathstral model compared to Mistral exhibits more robustness which can be attributed to its higher mathematical understanding.
 In contrast, Zephyr was the lowest-performing model, exhibiting low clean accuracy and suffering a significant decline in performance as noise was introduced.
 Its high ASR score makes it unsuitable for tasks involving noisy data, reflecting poor robustness.

 Figure \ref{fig:performance_drop} shows the relationship between the model’s accuracy and the noise present in the datasets.
 For both datasets, as the percentage of noise in the data increases, the accuracy decreases.
 This indicates that these models are not robust against noise in the data.
 This also provides a future direction for improving these models and making them more robust to noise.